scatkinson/BlackjackSimulator/README.md

 These 924 DataFrames (924,000,000 rounds of blackjack) will serve as the raw data for our analysis and training and testing for our predictive models.

-These files are too large to upload to GitHub, so we include a smaller version (coming soon) for this repository.
+These files are too large to upload to GitHub, so smaller (25,000 samples each) DataFrames have been uploaded under the [short_samples](https://github.com/scatkinson/BlackjackSimulator/tree/main/short_samples) directory.

 ## 3. Analysis<a id='3._Analysis'></a>